exomut/Budget-Recorder/README.md

 ## Fields don't clear after each input. **This is a good thing**

 All receipt input software I have used would always clear the data from the fields.
 I need to input a large amount of receipts from the same agent and usually the same price.

+## Copy to clipboard

+Copy to clipboard using tab seperated format for easy pasting to a spreadsheet.